Enforcing constraints for interpolation and extrapolation in Generative Adversarial Networks: Discussion and future work

 Another interesting direction of research which shows {\it how scientific computing can aid machine learning}, is to explore the connection between adding noise to the training data and the concept of model reduction.
 In particular, we want to have a way to decide how large should the added noise be.
 Since adding noise to the data is analogous to adding a restoring force to the dynamics learned by the generator, we want to have a way to decide how strong should the restoring force be.
-In the context of model reduction, restoring forces are associated with memory terms \cite{chorin2005reno}.
+In the context of model reduction, restoring forces are associated with memory terms \cite{chorinstinis2007}.
 Thus, we can use this analogy to devise techniques and algorithms through which to estimate the magnitude of the noise that should be added to the data.
+In the current work, we have explored a simple reduced model for the dynamics of the Lorenz system learned by the GAN generator.
+We can construct a more elaborate memory term where the memory {\it itself} is represented by a neural network.
+In this case, there are two neural nets corresponding to the generator that need to be trained simultaneously, one that maps the input to the output and the second that adjusts the memory term during training in order to implement the restoring force.
+We have been investigating such reduced models and we will report our results in a future publication.
+We would like to note that noisy data can also be used to train a generator outside of a GAN's {\it unsupervised learning} framework.
+For example, we can use a traditional {\it supervised learning} setup where one can enforce constraints by adding penalty terms to an objective function.
+A detailed comparison of the accuracy of the resulting generators for unsupervised and supervised learning will appear elsewhere.

-Such perspectives and constructions can help develop the yet nascent but fruitful interaction between scientific computing and machine learning.
+Such perspectives and constructions can help develop the nascent but fruitful interaction between scientific computing and machine learning.